What is Digital Forensics?

 The evidence is safely copied, transported and stored in a secure environment, where digital analysis can then begin.

 PGI adhere to using ACPO Guidelines for Digital Evidence where possible, in preparation for court-ready presentation of findings.

 In order to correctly investigate an incident, a copy of the digital media needs to be made.
 This will allow us to map a sequence of events that have lead to a security breach.

 PGI can identify certain pieces of information that are stored on a device, which could be crucial to build a narrative to support a case.

 Digital Forensics examples

-PGI have worked alongside law enforcement, intelligence and defence sectors to support various types of investigations, such as:
+intelligence and defence sectors and have provided this service for our customers to support various types of investigations, such as:

 - Computer security incidents

 - Accidental system damage recovery